Cambodia determined to implement China-style 'Great Firewall' despite glitches | DW | 25.02.2022

 It is possible, sources said, that Phnom Penh wanted to avoid controversy by implementing the NIG scheme the day before the retreat took place.

-The foreign ministers' conference had already been postponed in January, likely because other regional governments were displeased in how Prime Minister Hun Sen went about his controversial visit to Naypyidaw, Myanmar, that same month to meet with junta leaders.
+The foreign ministers' conference had already been postponed in January, likely because other regional governments were unhappy that Prime Minister Hun Sen visited Myanmar that same month to meet with the junta leaders there.

 Also in January, the Asia Internet Coalition (AIC), a trade body with members including Apple, Google and Facebook, called for a delay so the Cambodian government could "take the time to hear the concerns of industry experts and stakeholders."